 If your answer is yes to all the above questions, then this project is perfect for you!
 With the improved processing speed and performance of the Raspberry Pi 4 together with USB 3.0 and Gigabit Ethernet, you can build yourself a neat NAS Server at a cost-effective price.

 Before we dive in, I’d also like to bring your attention to our recent article on NAS & RAID in edge server applications.
 It’ll greatly complement the content that is covered in this article, so be sure to check it out!

 What is NAS?

-For those who do not know, NAS which stands for network-attached storage, allows you to store things like your movies, videos, pictures, etc on portable hard drives and external storage devices via your network!
-This means you do not have to plug a USB storage directly into whatever device you are using whenever you want to store something which is very convenient and perfect if you wish to back up multiple computers?
+NAS stands for network-attached storage, which allows you to store things like your movies, videos, pictures, etc on network-accessible external storage devices!
+This means you do not have to plug a USB storage directly into whatever device you are using whenever you want to store or access your files, which is very convenient and perfect if you wish to back up multiple computers.

 How do you do build a Raspberry Pi NAS?

 Today, we are going to explore 2 solutions on how to build a Raspberry Pi NAS Server:

 - Building a Raspberry Pi 4 NAS with Samba